Breastfeeding is normal, natural, and instinctual, but it’s also a learned process for both moms and babies.

 - Check diaper output: this chart can help!

-- Find a breastfeeding position that is comfortable
+- Find a feeding position that is comfortable

 - Your baby’s latch should be pain free – if not seek help immediately